StevenKolamkuzhiyil/spa-shared-angular/README.md

 ## Issues:
-For some reason the externals don't have access to Class Instances provided in the AppModule.
+For some reason the externally provided scripts don't have access to class instances provided in the AppModule.
 The provided workaround in the example doesn't solve the underlying issue and doesn't guarantee a working `@angular/material` library.

 ###Example:
 ```